advocations/skype/Skype/UCWA/startOnlineMeeting_ref.md

 ## Resource description
 <a name = "sectionSection1"> </a>

 startOnlineMeeting allows an application to create and join an ad-hoc online meeting.
-Thisis particularly useful when a user invites a group of contacts to the meeting.
+This is particularly useful when a user invites a group of contacts to the meeting.

 ### Properties